soniclavier/bigdata-notebook/_posts/2016-11-07-flink-eventime.markdown

 <div class="col three">
   <img class="col three" src="/img/flink_eventtime/ev_ooo_windows_wat.png">
 </div>
 Finally we have the correct result, all the three windows now emit counts as expected - which is (a,2), (a,3) and (a,1).

-That concludes the post, hope you now have a better understanding of EventTime processing in Flink.
-Thanks for reading!
+### **Conclusion**
+The importance of real-time stream processing systems had grown lately and having to deal with delayed message is part of any such system you build.
+In this blog post, we saw how late arriving messages can affect the results of your system and how ApacheFlink's EventTime processing capabilities can be used to solve them.
+That concludes the post, Thanks for reading!
 <br/><a href="http://vishnuviswanath.com/">Home</a>